tunjan/MLE_course/module5/README.md

 ## Requirements
 - docker
 - python

+> [!IMPORTANT]
-**Note**: make sure docker is running as a background service and you have user access
+>  Make sure docker is running as a background service and you have user access

 ## Features